oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 3. Determine the availability of the needed scientific libraries.
     1. Can a “library-of-libraries” like MKL or LibSci be used?
     2. Does NREL support the library as a module?
         1. If so, determine the toolchain it was built with (usually given in the name of the module).
+If the toolchain is not clear from the name of the module, try the `ldd` command (e.g., `ldd path/to/executable/executable`), which will show you the dynamically linked libraries of the executable.
 4. Prepare your environment
     1. `module load` the necessary modules to prepare your environment.
-(See [ENVIRONMENT PREPARATION] step of VASP example)
+(See  [environment preparation](#environment-preparation) step of VASP example)
 5. Prepare your makefile
     1. Make sure that the compilers and (optional) MPI used in the makefile match what is used to build your scientific libraries as best as possible
     2. Make sure that the paths to the scientific libraries in the makefile match the path given by the `module show` command